Jardin botanique de Montréal

 Ritz-Carlton Montréal Luxury

-The 1912 grand hotel of the Golden Square Mile, duck garden, palm court and service that has crossed the century.
+The 1912 grand hotel on Rue Sherbrooke, with its duck garden and a service that has crossed the century.

 Check availability